 She walks you step by step on how to start your business, from the bottom up.
 It takes a while to go through the whole course, as shes very thorough.

-She helps you figure out what exactly YOU want from your business, how to figure out who you’ll want to take on as clients (this is a big deal in the enjoyment factor), how to market yourself and find those clients, and (my favorite) she does a deep dive into the most common services you can offer and how to be really good at them.
+She helps you figure out what exactly YOU want from your business, how to figure out who you’ll want to take on as clients (this is a big deal in the enjoyment factor), how to market yourself and find those clients.

 It’s a huge support group that helps answer questions and helps fellow members navigate the new waters of VAing.
 I’ve spoken to quite a few amazing women in there.